CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## Env variables for proxy setting

-Inside the container `rust_dev_cnt` I want that everything goes through the proxy.
+Inside the container `rust_dev_vscode_cnt` I want that everything goes through the proxy.
 This env variables should do that:

 `http_proxy`, `https_proxy`,`all_proxy`.